Castle Cinema, Hackney: Restoration

 In 2016, a Kickstarter campaign to restore and reopen the Castle Cinema was launched by Asher Charman and Danielle Swift.
 The pair had previously seen success running pop-up cinema events such as the Hot Tub Cinema and the Pillow Cinema.

 The campaign successfully gained support from over 650 people and generated 120% of the original fundraising goal, reaching a total of £57,000 raised.

 Despite still retaining many original features such as a proscenium arch, curved ceiling and ornate plasterwork, the cinema required substantial renovation work as well as modern screening facilities.

 Following test screenings in late December 2016, the cinema officially reopened its doors to the public on 3 February 2017 with an initial screening of La La Land.

 A smaller second screen was later opened in February 2019, converting the former projection room.

-Due the COVID-19 pandemic the cinema was forced to shut its doors in 2020, before re-opening in May 2021 with the help of BFI's cultural recovery fund.
+Due to the COVID-19 pandemic the cinema was forced to shut its doors in 2020, before re-opening in May 2021 with the help of BFI's cultural recovery fund.